 In the film Earthlings, Joaquin Phoenix (the narrator) draws parallels between what we’re doing to animals and the holocaust, because in both instances, there were vast numbers of sentient beings languishing under the control of prejudiced and ignorant people.
 I’ve mentioned this parallel to people before in conversations, and almost everyone is offended when they hear me say this.
 How could possibly I compare the extermination of 6 million humans to the slaughtering of mere animals?
 But as Earthlings points out, to say that humans and animals can’t be compared to one another is a speciesist view.
-This view presupposes that not only are we superior to animals because of our intelligence, but that we can treat them despicably while using them for our own selfish ends, without giving any thought to the moral consequences.
+This view presupposes that not only are we superior to animals because of our intelligence, but that we can treat them however we want while using them for our own ends, without giving any thought to the moral consequences.
 Is this really true, or is it just a spell that our culture is under – not unlike the one that brainwashed Nazi Germany?
-I hope that one day not too far in the future, we will be able to look back on factory farming with the same crystal clear hindsight most of us now have about slavery, segregation, and the Holocaust.
-I pray that we’ll be able to look back and fully grasp that the way we oppressed and slaughtered over 10 billion farm animals per year (in the U.S. alone) was completely and utterly wrong.
+I anticipate that one day not too far in the future, we will be able to look back on factory farming with the same crystal clear hindsight most of us now have about slavery, segregation, and the Holocaust.
+I believe that at some point in my own lifetime, we’ll be able to look back and fully grasp that the way we oppressed and slaughtered over 60 billion farm animals per year was completely and utterly wrong.

 Animal consumption is making us miserable too

 Human beings aren’t meant to digest vast amounts of animals products – we’re built primarily to be herbivores.
 The over-consumption of animal products in our culture is the leading culprit behind the diseases of our time such as cancer, heart disease, and diabetes, and I believe it’s also the cause of many psychological issues.